gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 {: #sctp-Crypto-encrypt-chunk-states-2 title="Protected SCTP Packets" artwork-align="center"}

-The diagram shown in {{sctp-Crypto-encrypt-chunk-states-2}} describes the structure of an SCTP packet being sent after the VALIDATION or PROTECTED state has been reached.
+The diagram shown in {{sctp-Crypto-encrypt-chunk-states-2}} describes the structure of an SCTP packet being sent after the Crypto Chunk VALIDATION or PROTECTED state has been reached.
 Such packets are built with the SCTP common header.
 Only one CRYPTO chunk can be sent in a SCTP packet.

 ## Protected Data Chunk Transmission {#data-sending}

-When the Crypto Chunk state machine hasn't reached the VALIDATION state, the protection enigne MAY perform protection engine key management inband depending on how the specification for the chosen Protection Engine has been defined.
+When the Crypto Chunk state machine hasn't reached the VALIDATION state, the protection enigne MAY perform protection engine key management in-band depending on how the specification for the chosen Protection Engine has been defined.
 In such case, the CRYPTO chunk Handler will receive plain control and DATA chunks from the SCTP chunk handler.